cloudacademy/voteapp-api-go/README.md

 # voteapp-api-go
 Provides a CRUD based API written in Go.
-The API is utilised by the [https://github.com/cloudacademy/voteapp-frontend-react](Language Voting) frontend web app.
-The API reads/writes into a MongoDB backend database.
+The API is designed to read and write into a MongoDB backend database.
+The API is utilised by the [Language Voting](https://github.com/cloudacademy/voteapp-frontend-react) frontend web app.
+The frontend is developed using React and makes AJAX requests to this API.

 # API endpoints
 The API provides the following endpoints: